 - IOW: You are the unique simulation of experience itself which God in his infinite boredom chose to play to forget his own omnipotence.

 - So there's this guy in the Humans of New York book.
 He doesn't believe in anything.
 "But clearly he believes that breathing will keep him alive.
 Clearly he believes that this weird photographer asking his life story understands English."
-No, no, you're pulling a motte and bailey.
-I think the kind of belief he's lost is the kind on which hypnosis, in all its forms, must be predicated.
+No, no. I think the kind of belief he's lost is the kind on which hypnosis, in all its forms, must be predicated.
 We're expected to understand he's all the poorer for it. (cf.)